 You will also submit three letters of recommendation via the online Graduate Admission Application.
 Letters of recommendation must be uploaded by your recommenders online.
 Specifically, your three recommendations should be by professors with whom you have studied and who can inform us of your academic potential in your chosen area.
 It would be helpful to us in evaluating your candidacy if you would ask your professors to comment on how long and in what capacity each has known you, your Spanish, your pronunciation, your knowledge of grammar, your knowledge of literature, and your probable or demonstrated teaching ability.
-Very important will be her/his opinion of your personal qualities, your initiative, your dependability, and your ability to work with others.
+Very important will be their opinion of your personal qualities, your initiative, your dependability, and your ability to work with others.

 A Statement of Purpose (written in Spanish, 1-2 pages) where you address your reasons for wanting to join the graduate program, your academic strengths and preparation, and your academic and professional goals, will need to be uploaded.
 It would also be helpful if you address your evolution as a student of the Spanish language and literature.
 Please note, if you are also applying for a GA position, the aforementioned Statement of Purpose is to be submitted in addition to the statement of purpose required for the GA position.